saucelabs/sauce-docs/docs/error-reporting/project-setup/symbolication.md

 :::

 ## Uploading Symbols
+### Generating Symbol Access Tokens
+You can generate a symbol access token to upload the debug symbols for your project.
+To generate a symbol access token:

+1. Go to **Project Settings > Symbols > Access tokens**.
+1. To generate the token, click **+**.
+1. Copy the token and save it for later.

 ### Breakpad and Socorro
 Backtrace is compatible with existing Breakpad and Socorro integrations.
 You can upload the .sym files through an HTTP POST or the `sym_upload` tool.
 You must provide a `token` (referring to your symbol access token) and a `format` query string parameter with the value `symbols`.

-Below is an example of a symbol upload using the `sym_upload` tool:
+Below is an example of a symbol upload using the `sym_upload` tool.

-`sym_upload null_read_av.sym 'http://yourcompany.sp.backtrace.io:6098/post?format=symbols&token=57f2126dcef18bb0d2af35ec1d813f3775ee8228d1d886de522b2aedceff8b87'`
+`sym_upload null_read_av.sym 'https://submit.backtrace.io/post?format=symbols&token=57f2126dcef18bb0d2af35ec1d813f3775ee8228d1d886de522b2aedceff8b87'`

 To generate a symbol access token, see [Generating a Symbol Access Token](#generating-a-symbol-access-token).